-World Heart Day is on Tuesday 29th September 2020.
+World Heart Day is celebrated each year on the 29th of September.
 With this in mind, we look at ways you can keep your heart healthy.

 The heart is part of your body’s circulatory system.
 It’s made up of the atria, ventricles, valves, various arteries and veins.
 The main function of your heart is to keep oxygenated blood pumping around your body.
 Because your heart is crucial to your survival, it’s important to keep it healthy.